 The Dewalt DXGNi2200 is CARB-compliant.
 It can therefore be sold and purchased in all 50 states, including California.

 Moreover, it features a spark arrestor, making it usable in forested areas.

 The Dewalt DXGNi2200 versus other generators

 The following charts are provided to give you an idea of how some of the key specs of the Dewalt DXGNi2200 compare to inverter generators of similar power (between 1500 and 2500 W).

-- Since the generator weighs in at a dry weight of 49 lbs, the Dewalt DXGNi2200 belongs in the expected weight range for devices which can produce between 1500 and 2500 rated watts.
-If weight is your top priority, one of the champions in the above-mentioned power range is the Genmax GM2000i, with a dry weight of just 34.2 pounds.
+- Since the generator weighs in at a dry weight of 49 lbs, the Dewalt DXGNi2200 belongs in the expected weight range for inverters which can produce between 1500 and 2500 rated watts.
+If you are concerned by weight, one of the champions in the above-mentioned power range is the Genmax GM2000i, with a dry weight of just 34.2 pounds.

 As you can see from this interactive chart, when compared to other 1500-2500W inverter generators, the Dewalt DXGNi2200 is on the average side of the price range.